snowflakedb/snowflake-cli-templates/data_project/README.md

       - manifest.yml
 ```

-It's also  required to include all files from the `definitions` directory in the `manifest.yaml` file:
+You must include all files from the `definitions` directory in the `manifest.yaml` file:

 ```yaml
 manifest_version: 1.0